 The Square Hotel Kanazawa (or similar)

-The 4-star Square Hotel Kanazawa provides quick access to Omicho Market and offers a safe deposit box, a parking and a vending machine.
-Kanazawa Castle Park is 700 metres from the venue, while Kenrokuen Garden is 1.1 km away.
+The 3-star Square Hotel Kanazawa provides quick access to Omicho Market, with plenty of restaurants and shops on your doorstep.
+Kanazawa Castle Park is 700 metres walk, while Kenrokuen Garden is 1.1 km away.

 Kyoto (3 nights)

 Okura Hotels are Japan’s finest traditional hotels providing 5* service throughout.
 Kyoto Okura is centrally located, just a short walk from downtown.